 It's colloquially the State Opera because the State Insurance Company restored it in 1977.

-The Town Hall, completed in 1904, when town halls really had town halls: this one sat 3,000.
+The Town Hall, completed in 1904, when town halls really had halls: this one sat 3,000.
 The facade was clipped back in 1934, when Napier had a bad earthquake and people began worrying about one here.

 The addition in 1989 of a City Council Building didn't do much to help.

 Now this is more interesting: it's the Victoria University Law School, built in 1876 to house the national government and known even now as the Old Government Building.
 At first it housed the civil service and cabinet, then just the Education Department.
 It sat empty from 1990 to 1996, when it took on its present life.
-Though it affects masonry, it's all wood, which does make you wonder how it escaped fire all those years.
+Though it affects masonry, it's all wood, which does make you wonder how it escaped fire all these years.

 Now here's masonry for you, though this parliament building, from 1922, never got the dome intended for it.
 The so-called beehive, to the left, houses the prime minister's offices.
 No jokes about going around in circles.

-The Parliament Building replaced an earlier building of wood that burned in 1907, but that building's twin did not burn: the General Assembly or Parliamentary Library survives as the state library, from 1899.
+Today's Parliament Building replaced an earlier building of wood that burned in 1907, but that building's twin did not burn: the General Assembly or Parliamentary Library survives as the state library, from 1899.